Atinoda/text-generation-webui-docker/README.md

 Extra launch arguments can be defined in the environment variable `EXTRA_LAUNCH_ARGS` (e.g., `"--model MODEL_NAME"`, to load a model at launch).
 The provided default extra arguments are `--verbose` and `--listen` (which makes the webui available on your local  network) and these are set in the `docker-compose.yml`.

 *Launch arguments should be defined as a space-separated list, just like writing them on the command line.
 These arguments are passed to the `server.py` module.*

+### Runtime extension build
+Extra launch arguments can be defined in the environment variable `BUILD_EXTENSIONS_LIVE` (e.g., `"silero_tts whisper_stt"`, will rebuild those extensions at launch).
+This feature may be useful if you are developing a third-party extension and need its dependencies refresh at launch.

+**Startup times will be much slower** if you use this feature, because it will rebuild the named extensions every time the container is started (i.e., don't use this feature unless you are certain that you need it.)

+*Extension names for runtime build should be defined as a space-separated list.*

 ### Updates
 These projects are moving quickly!
 To update to the most recent version on Docker hub, pull the latest image: